mae92/MutantHuntWGS/README.md

 ### -d

-Current working directory containing the FASTQ folder.
-If you set things up in the way that the instructions outline above this should stay the same as the example. **Use exactly what is shown above for this command.**
+Directory containing your FASTQ files.
+If you set things up in the way that the instructions outline above this should stay the same as the example: `/PATH_TO_DESKTOP/Analysis_Directory/FASTQ`. **Use exactly what is shown above for this command.**

 ### -o